 The Corpus feature lets you group together a set of Stylo articles.
 It serves two main purposes:

-• to add a further level of organization to articles (in addition to labels).
-As in the case of editing a journal issue, it becomes possible to attach all the articles in that issue to a single corpus, thus providing a new hierarchical level of document organization rather than having everything on the tags level alone;
+- to add a further level of organization to articles (in addition to tags).
+As in the case of editing a journal issue, it becomes possible to attach all the articles in that issue to a single corpus, thus providing a new hierarchical level of document organization;

-Corpora are implemented in both personal and workspaces.
-So a corpus does not necessarily belong to a single user, but can also be shared within a workspace.
+Corpora are implemented in both personal and shared workspaces.
+So a corpus is not necessarily created for a single user, but can also be shared with a group.

 Create a corpus #